massgov/openmass/docs/ai-editorial-vector-prototype.md

 mass_ai_editorial.tracked_org_ids
 ```

 The `index-all-orgs` command tracks all indexed organizations by default.
 The `queue-poc` command tracks the selected organization by default, which is useful for DUA-only testing.
+Content assigned to a suborganization is treated as belonging to each ancestor organization for incremental tracking, so later edits remain in scope when only the top organization is tracked.

 After changing a page, run: